What Kind Of Impact Does Chewing Gum Have On Your Dental Health?

 Everyone loves to chew gum.
 In fact, kids in North America spend nearly half a billion dollars on chewing gum each year.
-But what are the effects of chewing gum on your oral health?
+But what are the side effects of chewing gum on your oral health?
 Is it helpful or harmful?
 Actually, it can be both.
 The effects depend on what kind of gum you chew.

 Gum that contains large amounts of sugar is overall more harmful to your teeth than beneficial.
-Chewing sugary gum excessively may be harmful, as the sugar can stick to your teeth, attracting plaque.
+Chewing gum with sugar excessively may be harmful, as the sugar can stick to your teeth, attracting plaque.
 However, removing the sugary gum from your mouth too soon may also increase the likelihood of cavities.

 If you are going to chew sugar gum, you should chew it for at least 15-20 minutes, according to World Dental.
-At this point, the sugar in the gum is gone, and the remaining sugar on your teeth can be washed away due to the increased saliva production from the gum.
+At this point, the sugar in the gum is gone, and the remaining sugar on your teeth can be washed away from the increased saliva production from the gum.

-Sugarless gum, on the other hand, actually benefits oral health in many ways, no matter how long you chew it.
+Chewing sugar-free gum, on the other hand, actually benefits oral health in many ways, no matter how long you chew it.
 For example:

 - Freshens breath